Sam-Varghese/Notes/Web-Devlopment/JavaScript/js Basics.md

 - JavaScript can change all HTML attributes in the page.
 - JavaScript can change all CSS styles in the page.
 - JavaScript can remove existing HTML elements and attributes.
+- JavaScript can add new HTML elements and attributes.